itusajja/icongallery/README.md

 ## Jekyll

 Site runs on Jekyll.
-All jekyll assets are stored in the root with two exceptions which are unique to each project: `_data` and `_config.yml`

-### Shared Assets

-Default jekyll files and folders are shared between projects and live in the root directory:

-    _build
+The site is split into two parts: the content and the theme.

+Theme files are shared across all sites and can be found in `public/src`.
+This includes styles and scripts shared across sites.
+Examples:

   _includes
   _layouts
   _plugins
   _site
   index.html

-Custom assets used for themeing (such as scripts and stylesheets) are shared between sites and stored in `_assets` in the root directory:

-    _assets
-        _project-files
-        _scss
-        fonts
-        img
-        js

-### Unique Content

-Content which is unique to each site is stored in the `_content` folder in the root.
-These are submodules of each project and contain the posts, images, and configuration files for each project:
+Content which is unique to each site is stored in their respective folders in `public/src`.
+These are separate repositories and contain the posts, images, and configuration files for each project.
+Examples:

-    content
   _config.yml
   _data
   _posts
   img

-Because the jekyll config is in `_content` you have to tell jekyll where it is when testing locally:
+Make sure you pass both the theme and site-specific config files to jekyll when you build.

-`jekyll serve -w --config content/_config.yml`
+`jekyll serve -w --config _config.yml,macicongallery/_config.yml`

 ## Plugins

 - Alias Generator [https://github.com/tsmango/jekyll_alias_generator](https://github.com/tsmango/jekyll_alias_generator)
-- Custom `filter.rb` which is used to return an array for related posts

-## Categories & Tags

-Define these in a `_data` file, then loop and check for key value pairs?
-Something like this:

-    {
-        "nicename": "Graphics & Design",
-        "slug": "graphics-design"
-    }

 ## Icons